Types of Degrees History Majors Are Getting

 One thing to note here is that not all of these people may be working in careers related to history.

 Salaries According to BLS

-Average salaries range from $56,400 to $83,990 (25th to 75th percentile) for careers related to history.
+History majors often go into careers where salaries can range from $56,400 to $83,990 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to History

 Some careers associated with history require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for history careers below.

 |High School Diploma - or the equivalent (for example, GED)||1.7%|